csvpath/csvpath/README.md

 will always set it.

+As said above, a variable can be flagged with the `onchange` qualifier.
+The effect is that the row will only match if the variable qualified by `onchange` changes in value.

 ## The when operator

 `->`, the "when" operator, is used to act on a condition. `->` can take an equality or function on the left and trigger an equality, assignment, or function on the right.
 For e.g.